 Cache Eviction Priority Meaning evict_normal Cache data with normal eviction priority.
-This is the default eviction priority. evict_first Data cached with this priority will be first in the eviction priority order and will likely be evicted cache eviction is required.
-This priority is suitable for streaming data. evict_last Data cached with this priority will be last in the eviction priority order and will likely be evicted only after other data with evict_normal or mov

-Cache Eviction Priority Meaning evict_first eviction priotity is already evicted.
+This is the default eviction priority. evict_first Data cached with this priority will be first in the eviction priority order and will likely be evicted when cache eviction is required.
+This priority is suitable for streaming data. evict_last Data cached with this priority will be last in the eviction priority order and will likely be evicted only after other data with evict_normal or evict_first eviction priority is already evicted.
 This priority is suitable for data that should remain persistent in cache. evict_unchanged Do not change eviction priority order as part of this operation. no_allocate Do not allocate data to cache.
 This priority is suitable for streaming data.